 My research expands understandings of social stratification and inequality by focusing on economic insecurity more broadly with a special emphasis on wealth, debt, and social class across different groups.
 Importantly, as my research shows, all groups do not have the same opportunities to accumulate wealth.
 Recent immigrants, people with disabilities, and Indigenous persons are all less likely to own homes and build wealth.
 Young adults today have also been struggling with debt, especially in the form of student loans, and many face barriers to entering the housing market.
 The wealth struggles of young adults and other marginalized groups are just one component of rising economic insecurity that reverberates across areas of education, employment, and housing.
 This situation leads into a process of cumulative advantage and disadvantage where more-advantaged groups increase their assets over time, but other less-advantaged groups either increase their debt burden, fall behind on payments, or receive no access to credit at all.

 Maroto, Michelle Lee and Bryan Sykes.
-Online First.
+2020.
 “The Varying Effects of Incarceration, Conviction, and Arrest on Wealth Outcomes Among Young Adults.”
-Social Problems
+Social Problems 67(4): 698-718.

 Maroto, Michelle Lee and Meryn Severson.
 2020.
 “Housing Trajectories and the Transition to Adulthood among Canadian Young Adults.”
 Housing Studies 35(4):679-702.

 Chai, Lei and Michelle Lee Maroto.
 2020.
 “Economic Insecurity among Sexual Minority Men: Evidence from the 1991-2016 U.S. General Social Survey.”
 Sociological Perspectives 63(1): 50-68.